-We have been listening to your feedback and have made changes to attendance check-in over summer, to make the process easier and more reliable for you.
-Make sure to read through this guide to understand what has changed and why, and what you will need to do to check-in at all of your in-person teaching sessions.
+We have been listening to your feedback and have made changes to attendance check-in for the 22/23 academic year, to make the process easier and more reliable for you.
+Make sure to read through this guide to understand what you will need to do to check-in at all of your in-person teaching sessions.

-Why do we ask you to record your attendance?
+Why do we ask you to check in at your in-person classes?

-You are expected to attend all your timetabled classes and use the myLboro app to check-in to record that you are present at your in-person classes.
-You are expected to attend all timetabled classes and if there is a reason you are not able to do so, you can use the myLboro app to inform your School.
+You are expected to attend all your timetabled classes and use the myLboro app to check-in at all of these that are in-person.
+You do not need to check-in at any online classes you may have.
+If there is a reason you are not able to do so, you can use the myLboro app to inform your School.

 We have also returned to an in-built timetable in the myLboro app, rather than linking out to the University website, so you no longer have to use Multi-Factor Authentication to view your timetable.
 This means your timetable now shows your classes in a schedule-style view with timetabled classes listed under each date.

 You can still access your timetable in the previous view through the Online Student Timetable in a web browser, and this version will remain your primary source of detailed timetable information.
-You should use this online version to navigate to the relevant Teams channel for online sessions and to access on-demand content.
-Your module leader will be able to clarify if there are any of these resources for you as part of your studies.
+You should use this online version to access links to any online classes and on-demand teaching content.
+Your module leader will clarify if there is any of this content for you as part of your studies.
 Please note that absence of a room code on a scheduled session will mean that the session will be conducted virtually.

-Follow the steps in this guide to understand how to record your attendance over summer.
+Follow the steps in this guide to understand how to check-in at all of your in-person classes.

 1. Getting started